mccright/PythonStuff/otherNotes.md

   * **sqlacodegen** is a tool that reads the structure of an existing database and generates the appropriate SQLAlchemy model code [https://github.com/agronholm/sqlacodegen](https://github.com/agronholm/sqlacodegen)
   * **FastAPIQuickCRUD** is used to generate CRUD methods in FastApi from an SQLAlchemy schema [https://github.com/LuisLuii/FastAPIQuickCRUD](https://github.com/LuisLuii/FastAPIQuickCRUD)
   * **FastAPI** is a high-performance web framework for building APIs with Python 3.6+ based on standard Python type hints [https://github.com/tiangolo/fastapi](https://github.com/tiangolo/fastapi)
+  * "What Is a Time-Series Plot, and How Can You Create One?" [https://www.timescale.com/blog/what-is-a-time-series-plot-and-how-can-you-create-one/](https://www.timescale.com/blog/what-is-a-time-series-plot-and-how-can-you-create-one/)
+  * "How to Work With Time Series in Python?" [https://www.timescale.com/blog/how-to-work-with-tim/](https://www.timescale.com/blog/how-to-work-with-tim/)
+  * "Tools for Working With Time-Series Analysis in Python" [https://www.timescale.com/blog/tools-for-working-with-time-series-analysis-in-python/](https://www.timescale.com/blog/tools-for-working-with-time-series-analysis-in-python/)
   * "A Guide to Obtaining Time Series Datasets in Python."
 [How to use the pandas_datareader] By Mehreen Saeed [https://machinelearningmastery.com/a-guide-to-obtaining-time-series-datasets-in-python/](https://machinelearningmastery.com/a-guide-to-obtaining-time-series-datasets-in-python/)